Markovian acyclic directed mixed graphs for discrete data: Partitions and partial orderings

 and the problem reduces to showing that

 which holds by the induction hypothesis.
-Thus, without loss of generality, suppose $C \in \Phi(W)$.
+Thus, without loss of generality, suppose $C \in\Phi(W)$.

-Now, by Lemma \ref{lem:headfirst} and the supposition, $\Phi(W \setminus C) \cup \{C\} \supseteq \Phi(W)$, and if equality holds we are done.
+Now, by Lemma \ref{lemheadfirst} and the supposition, $\Phi(W \setminus C) \cup\{C\} \supseteq\Phi(W)$, and if equality holds we are done.
 Otherwise let $C_1, \ldots, C_k$ be the sets in $\Phi(W \setminus C)$ but not in $\Phi(W)$.
-Note that by definition, $C_1, \ldots, C_k \subseteq \psi(W)$.
-Further, these sets are maximal in $W \setminus C$, so by Lemma \ref{lem:headfirst} they are also maximal in $\psi(W) \subseteq W \setminus C$.
+Note that by definition, $C_1, \ldots, C_k \subseteq\psi(W)$.
+Further, these sets are maximal in $W \setminus C$, so by Lemma \ref{lemheadfirst} they are also maximal in $\psi(W) \subseteq W \setminus C$.
 Then the problem reduces to showing that

-which follows from repeated application of the induction hypothesis. \end{proof}
+which follows from repeated application of the induction hypothesis. \end{pf}

-Lastly we show that if each set in $\mathcal{H}$ lies within the elements of some partition of $V$, then the partitioning function can be applied separately to each piece of this coarser partition.
+Lastly, we show that if each set in $\mathcal{H}$ is contained within a piece of some partition of $V$, then the partitioning function can be applied separately to each piece of this coarser partition.

-\begin{prop} Let $D_1, \ldots, D_k$ be a partition of $V$, and suppose that every $H \in \mathcal{H}$ is contained within some $D_i$.
+\begin{prop} Let $D_1, \ldots, D_k$ be a partition of $V$, and suppose that every $H \in\mathcal{H}$ is contained within some $D_i$.
 Let $\prec$ be a partition-suitable partial ordering on $\mathcal{H}$.
 Then for all $W \subseteq V$,

 \end{prop}